tOmoness/.net-sdk/README.md

 ##Releases

+- 3.1.0 - Adding WebUri property to Artist, Product and Mix for web fallback on non-Nokia WP8 devices and linking.
+Other minor few bug fixes to sorting.
+Renamed test app to new brand.
 - 3.0.0 - Added PCL project, added user data APIs and OAuth2 support for Wp8/Win8, added sorting for Search and GetArtistProducts, dropped support for Windows Phone 7, removed SearchGenre method (replaced with genreId param in Search method), updated to latest Json.Net
 - 2.4.0 - Added support for .Net 4 projects, added SearchGenre method, fixed PlayMixTask for artists with & in the name, enabled ShowProductTask / Product.Show for Win8 now Nokia Music 1.2 supports product views.
 - 2.3.0 - Fix to ensure GZip enabled only for Nokia Music domains rather than all.